Frequently Asked Questions

 I reviewed my award letter–what do I do now?

 Be sure to follow the instructions on your award letter.
-If you are accepting Stafford loans, you will need to select a lender and complete the required loan documents by closely following the instructions outlined in the award letter.
-Please visit the First Time Borrowers page from InsideCBU.
+If you are accepting Stafford loans, you will need to complete the Master Promissory Note and the Entrance Counseling.
 Don’t forget to submit your acceptance back to us by clicking on the SUBMIT button at the bottom of the award letter.

 How can I set up payment arrangements online?